Publishing package distribution releases using GitHub Actions CI/CD workflows¶

 whenever a tagged commit is pushed.

-It will use the pypa/gh-action-pypi-publish GitHub Action.
+It will use the pypa/gh-action-pypi-publish GitHub Action for

 Attention